 By Destiny Meilleur

-NAIT’s Mawji Centre new Entrepreneurial Blue Book Program will take NAIT students through every step of starting a business.
+NAIT’s Mawji Centre is unveiling a new Entrepreneurial Blue Book Program that will take NAIT students through every step of starting a business.

-The program is offered in two different formats: taking the program in a cohort of 30 students or by doing the program at the student’s chosen pace.
+The program is offered in two different formats: taking the program in a cohort of 30 students or individually at the student’s chosen pace.
 The only requirement of doing the program at the student’s pace is that they must finish while they are studying at NAIT.

 Cecile Wendlandt is the coordinator of the Mawji Centre at NAIT.